amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/10_amplify.md

 amplify init
 ```

-1. Enter a name for your project: enter **amplify-ios-workshop** and press enter.
+1. Enter a name for your project: enter **amplifyiosworkshop** and press enter.

 1. Enter a name for your environment: enter **dev** and press enter.